-755 Indirect searches for New Physics with charm quarks provide competitive as well as complimentary con-756 straints to the results of direct searches at the Energy Frontier.
-One can classify searches in three broad 757 categories, according to their "Standard Model background".
+Indirect searches for new physics with charm quarks provide competitive as well as complementary constraints to the results of direct searches at the Energy Frontier.
+One can classify searches in three broad categories, according to their "standard model background."

-758 1.
-Searches in the processes that are allowed in the Standard Model.
+1. Searches in the processes that are allowed in the standard model.

-- 759 New physics contributions may often be difficult to discern in this case, except in cases of sufficient 760 theoretical precision (e.g., leptonic decays of D-mesons, $D_q \rightarrow \ell \bar{\nu}$).
-Alternatively, testing relations that 761 are only valid in the standard model, but not in BSM models, may prove advantageous; e.g., CKM 762 triangle relations. - 763 2.
-Searches in the processes that are forbidden in the Standard Model at tree level.
+New physics contributions may often be difficult to discern in this case, except in cases of sufficient theoretical precision (e.g., leptonic decays of D mesons, $D_q \to \ell \bar{\nu}$ ).
+Alternatively, testing relations that are only valid in the standard model, but not in BSM models, may prove advantageous; e.g., CKM triangle relations.

+2. Searches in the processes that are forbidden in the standard model at tree level.

-Flavor-changing neutral current (FCNC) interactions occur in the Standard Model only through loops and are therefore suppressed.
-New Physics contributions can enter both at tree-level and from oneloop corrections.
-Examples include $D^0 - \overline{D}^0$ mixing, or inclusive and exclusive transitions mediated by $c \to u\gamma$ or $c \to u\ell\bar{\ell}$.
+Flavor-changing neutral current (FCNC) interactions occur in the standard model only through loops and are therefore suppressed.
+New physics contributions can enter both at tree-level and from oneloop corrections.
+Examples include $D^0 - \overline{D}^0$ mixing, or inclusive and exclusive transitions mediated by $c \to u\gamma$ or $c \to u\ell\bar{\ell}$ .

 - Searches for CP violation in charm decays and oscillations should be included here as well, as they require at least two different pathways to reach the final state, at least one of which is FCNC transition. - 3.
-Searches in the processes that are forbidden in the Standard Model. - While these processes are generally very rare even in NP models, their observation, however, would - constitute a high-impact discovery.
-Examples include searches for lepton- and baryon-number-violating - transitions, such as $D^0 \to e^+ \mu^-$, $D^0 \to \bar{p}e^+$, etc. - The QCD side of charm physics is also very vibrant.
+Searches in the processes that are forbidden in the standard model.

+While these processes are generally very rare even in NP models, their observation, however, would constitute a high-impact discovery.
+Examples include searches for lepton- and baryon-number-violating transitions, such as $D^0 \to e^+ \mu^-$ , $D^0 \to \bar{p}e^+$ , etc.

+The QCD side of charm physics is also very vibrant.
 Recently, there has been much activity in "XYZ" state spectroscopy, in addition to continued studies of conventional charmonium.
 This provides a rich source of results in hadronic physics and radiative transitions.

-1.5.2 Current and Future Experiments
+779 1.5.2 Current and Future Experiments

-Over the past decade, charm results have been dominated by results from detectors at the e^+e^- "flavor factories" BaBar, Belle, and CLEO-c.
-Currently, the BESIII experiment is running at charm threshold and Belle II, which will run at and near the $\Upsilon(4S)$, is under construction; both experiments have excellent capabilities in charm [88, 51].
-While charm statistics are lower at threshold, the data is unique in its ability to measure strong phases and also excels at modes with neutrinos in the final state.
-The Belle II detector should begin physics running in 2016; charm from continuum fragmentation at B-factory energies is complimentary to threshold data.
+Over the past decade, charm results have been dominated by results from detectors at the $e^+e^-$ "flavor factories" BaBar, Belle, and CLEO-c.
+Currently, the BESIII experiment is running at charm threshold and Belle II, which will run at and near the $\Upsilon(4S)$ , is under construction; both experiments have excellent capabilities in charm [92, 55].
+While charm statistics are lower at threshold, the data are unique in their ability to measure strong phases and also excel at modes with neutrinos in the final state.
+The Belle II detector should begin physics running in 2016; charm from continuum fragmentation at B-factory energies is complementary to threshold data.

 At hadron machines, CDF was able to contribute due to displaced-vertex and muon triggers, producing notable results on $D^0 - \overline{D}^0$ oscillations.
 While muon triggers have produced some charm results from ATLAS and CMS, the current and future charm program at hadron colliders lies almost exclusively with the dedicated flavor experiment, LHCb.
 Many areas of charm physics are accessible at LHCb and the 2018 upgrade will enhance opportunities even more.
-Their physics reach [70, 89] is an important addition to the e^+e^- program.
+Their physics reach [74, 93] is an important addition to the $e^+e^-$ program.

-791 The BESIII program should continue at least until the end of the decade, and Belle II and LHCb will carry charm physics well into the 2020's.
+The BESIII program should continue at least until the end of the decade, and Belle II and LHCb will carry real charm physics well into the 2020's.
 One major decision point is the future of threshold charm after BESIII.

-793 Currently, the Cabibbo Lab near Rome is preparing a threshold tau-charm factory proposal.
-Interest has

-794 also been expressed by BINP at Novosibirsk and institutions in Turkey.
+Currently, the Cabibbo Lab near Rome is preparing a threshold tau-charm factory proposal.
+Interest has also been expressed by BINP at Novosibirsk and institutions in Turkey.

-795 Leptonic and Semileptonic Decays and CKM triangle relations
+Leptonic and Semileptonic Decays and CKM triangle relations